Are Bitcoin ATMs Safe?

 Mobile Wallet Security

-One final security aspect to consider when making use of a Bitcoin ATM is that safety of the wallet you use to receive your bitcoins.
+One final security aspect to consider when making use of a Bitcoin ATM is the safety of the wallet you use to receive your bitcoins.
 In most cases, you’ll use a mobile wallet on your smartphone or tablet.
 Such wallets are appropriate for the convenient storage and usage of the small amounts of bitcoin generally purchased from a BTM, but not ideal for the long-term storage of funds.

 The hardware and operating systems of mobile devices are not designed with security as a priority, so such devices are usually far easier to hack than a standard PC.
 You can improve the security of such devices by storing your wallet’s private key on a hardware wallet (HW).